semrush/intergalactic/website/docs/components/tooltip/tooltip-a11y.md

 1. For `Hint`, the popper is not focusable.
 2. In the case of `Tooltip`, the popper becomes focusable if it contains any focusable elements.
-3. With `InformationDropdown`, the popper is always focusable and automatically receives focus when opened.
+3. With `DescriptionTooltip`, the popper is always focusable and automatically receives focus when opened.

 ### Hint attributes